Government Aid

 Senior Community Service Employment Program (SCSEP)

-This program by the Department of Labor helps seniors obtain long-term employment.
+This program by the Department of Labor helps seniors find long-term employment.
 The SCSEP provides training assignments where you learn skills such as computer programming and office administration.
-You get on-the-job training through community service work with public and nonprofit organizations.
+You also get on-the-job training through community service work with public and nonprofit organizations.
 You could be placed at senior centers, schools, hospitals, day care centers, or governmental agencies.
-Participants work an average of 20 hours a week being paid while developing new skills.
+Participants work an average of 20 paid hours a week while developing new skills.
 You can also attend employment-related lectures and seminars, and receive assistance creating a job placement and training plan.
 You must be at least 55 years old, unemployed, and meet income guidelines.
-Use the Older Worker Program Finder to see what’s near you.
+Use the Older Worker Program Finder to see what's near you.

-Social Security - (Old Age, Survivors, Disability, & Health Insurance Programs) (OASDHI)
+Social Security -(Old Age, Survivors, Disability, & Health Insurance Programs) (OASDHI)

 If you have worked and paid into Social Security, you become eligible for payments at age 62, although they are less than what you get at full retirement age.
 Alternatively, you can delay payments until age 70 and receive more money per month.
 These payments are based on your 35 highest-earning years.
 Spouses, children, widowers, and even divorced spouses are eligible for payments in some cases.